MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 # Building flexible display options for ProcessWire

-In comparison to visual page builders like the [Gutenberg editor in WordPress](https://wordpress.org/gutenberg/), ProcessWire lends itself to a more semantical approach to content editing.
-Instead of placing design components and styling them with colors, fonts, spacing and so on your clients edit the content itself as structured data.
+In comparison to visual page builders like the [Gutenberg editor in WordPress](https://wordpress.org/gutenberg/), ProcessWire lends itself to a more semantic approach to content editing.
+Instead of placing content components and having to make low-level design decisions (like colors, fonts, spacing) you can create interfaces that only concern themselves with the actual content in terms of structured data.
 The presentation is then determined by templates and stylesheets.
-However, as an editor you may still want to have some amount of flexibility in terms of design decisions, like chosing a background color for a section, or the order in which some elements are displayed.
-This tutorial demonstrates a technique for creating such *display options* by walking through multiple examples, while striking a balance between flexibility and ease-of-use.
+However, editors may still want to have some amount of flexibility in terms of design decisions, like choosing a background color for a section, or determining the order in which some elements are displayed.
+This tutorial demonstrates a technique for creating such *display options* by walking through multiple examples, while striking a balance between flexibility and ease of use.

 Different fields may be used depending on the type of option you want to provide.
 For example, a simple *yes/no* option (like a toggle for a specific element) may be represented by a simple checkbox field.
-A field type I have found useful for display options is the [Selectable Options field](https://processwire.com/docs/fields/select-options-fieldtype/).
+A field type I have found useful for display options is the [Selectable Options Fieldtype](https://processwire.com/docs/fields/select-options-fieldtype/).
 The examples in this tutorial will all use this field type, so make sure you understand how it works.
 Note that this field is part of the ProcessWire core, but not installed by default.

 ## Example 1 – Headline levels and semantics

 **Problem:** For a project that needs many pages with long text content, you use a [Repeater field](https://processwire.com/docs/fields/repeaters/) to represent sections of text alongside a headline (which is a separate text field).
 Each section has a headline.
 Those sections may have a hierarchical order, and the editor needs to be able to differentiate between main sections and sub-sections.

 **Solution**
 The requirement of main sections and sub-sections maps nicely to the headline level of the section's heading tags – `h2` or `h3`.
-In this sense, the options is not merely a design consideration, but also impacts the sementical structure of the page.
+In this sense, the options is not merely a design consideration, but also impacts the semantic structure of the page.
 The definition of the options can look like this:

 ```text
 h2|Section headline